Diablo Canyon Power Plant: Cooling

 The plant's once-through cooling system (OTC) draws water from the Pacific Ocean to condense steam driving its turbines.
 Unlike evaporative cooling systems used at other plants, Diablo Canyon's OTC is designed so all water can be recycled, and to assure minimal impact on ocean ecosystems.
-Reactors can be throttled back during heavy storm surges to prevent an excess of kelp from entering the cooling water intake, and power is limited during operation so that water returned to the ocean is no more than 20 F-change warmer than ambient temperature.
+Reactors can be throttled during heavy storm surges to prevent an excess of kelp from entering the cooling water intake, and power is limited during operation so that water returned to the ocean is no more than 20 F-change warmer than ambient temperature.

 All thermal power stations in California using OTC systems for cooling employ various filtering capabilities to prevent larvae and other aquatic objects from being drawn into impacts with the grids on the intake tubes, known as entrainment.
 The Diablo Canyon facility was ranked 13th in estimated power station bio-fouling and egg larvae damage in the state of California in 2013; the less productive fossil gas power units 6 & 7 at Moss Landing Power Plant were ranked as having a far higher impact on fish larvae.
-In 2014, the California Water Board released a white paper detailing the costs to convert Diablo Canyon to utilize cooling towers instead of the once-through cooling cycle.
+In 2014, the California Water Board released a white paper detailing the costs to convert Diablo Canyon to use cooling towers instead of the once-through cooling cycle.
 These upgrade cost estimates have been the subject of controversy and debate, with some arguing instead for construction of an artificial reef to better offset the environmental impact of diminished larvae spawning.

 Cost of generated electricity

-The plant's owner and operator has not revealed the exact prices but claimed Diablo Canyon produces electricity for about 6 cents per kWh, less than the average cost of 10.1 cents per kWh that PG&E paid for electricity from other suppliers in 2014.
+The costs incurred by PG&E at the Diablo Canyon Power Plant include the costs of operating and maintaining the facility, and what the plant's management collects in fees, such as the fixed management fee and the volumetric performance fees, which it passes through to ratepayers.

+In 2024, PG&E estimated that their base cost, consisting only of plant maintenance and operations, would have been $43.60 per MWh, but when those fees were included, the unit cost rose to $111.21 per MWh.
+PG&E representatives told the LA Times that these estimates were caused by temporary factors relating to the decision to extend the plant's operational period, and that from 2026 through to the planned end of operations in 2030, costs were expected to be lower, closer to $75.91 per MWh.

+In 2025, PG&E filed projections with California's Public Utility Commission that it would generate 18,203 GWh of electricity during 2026, and it would incur operational costs of $887.1 million, and another $452.3 million in fees, totaling $1.34 billion in costs, for a projected unit cost of $73.58 per MWh.